eekhdv/multiple-clients-server/README.md

 ```
 nc 127.0.0.1 8765
 ```
-Once connected, the server will wait:
+> You can create multiple connections using netcat Once connected, the server will ask you for:
 - room number (int)
 - username (char set)
 ### Disconnect from the server